Surgical Repair of the Canine ACL

 Fabellar Tibial Suture (Lateral suture)

 Many studies have been performed on the Lateral suture, and the data is plentiful.
 In general, the great majority of the dogs will become between 80-85% of normal within 6 months of lateral suture and will continue to improve slightly approximately another year.
-Most of these dogs can run, jump, play, and swim with relative comfort.
-However, some degree of progressive arthritis in the knee is expected, as well as some persistent mild lameness, particularly in large very athletic dogs and in all dogs after strenuous exercise.
+Most of these dogs can run, jump, play, and swim comfortably.
+However, some degree of progressive arthritis in the knee is expected, as well as some persistent mild lameness, particularly in large very athletic dogs and all dogs after strenuous exercise.

 Tibial Plateau Leveling Osteotomy (TPLO)

 Tibial Plateau Leveling Osteotomy (TPLO) is a relatively new surgical procedure that has been widely used for the past twenty years.
 Because this procedure and the surgical instruments required to perform the procedure are patented, surgeons must be certified to perform TPLO surgery.

 TPLO essentially involves making a controlled fracture (osteotomy) in the upper portion of the tibia, just below the knee, rotating the osteotomy into a new position determined by the preoperative radiographs, and fixing the osteotomy with a metal plate and screws.
 The effect of rotating the osteotomy is that the knee biomechanics are subtly altered such that the dog no longer requires a CCL.